 THE WOODS AT NIGHT.
 RE-IMAGINING THE FEAR OF NATURE

-The author of the essay reflects on the significance of fear of nature, resulting from the inability to establish complete control over it, or manage it.
+The author reflects on the significance of fear of nature, resulting from the inability to establish complete control over it, or manage it.
 In the process of knowing nature, a person nevertheless gains a certain degree of control over it at the cost of losing fear, which, he believes, is one of the prerequisites for creative imagination.
 The author reveals the contradictory nature of human relationship with nature on the example of his experience in communicating with the forest at different periods of his life.

 Keywords: fear, forest, imagination, nature, the Woods

 To go in the dark with a light is to know the light.